runirudh/image_depth_training/README.md

       stored in a 4d array with shape (3500,1,96,96). size of image is 96 x 96 pixels

-      pixel value here is assumed to be the time of flight information,
+      Pixel value here is assumed to be the time of flight information,

-      coloring the image such that Nearer Objects in image are colored differently from Distant Objects
+      coloring the image such that Nearer Objects in image are colored differently

+      from Distant Objects.

-      depth range is originally [-1.2,0] which is normalized to [0, 1.2]
+      depth range is originally [-1.2, 0] which is normalized to [0, 1.2]

 ### Data looks like: